truth table: Binary Operations 1

 still green!

-• I remove the second return statement because the return statement is the last thing to run in a function
+• I remove the other statements because the return statement is the last thing to run in a function

 21def logical_conjunction(first_input, second_input):